 Stack these in a wide-mouth mason jar tied with decorative twine for a sweet homemade edible gift.
 Or include them in a box with other holiday cookies.

-- Gluten-Free Sugar Cookies (vegan & paleo options)
+- Thin & Crisp Gluten-Free Sugar Cookies

 - Soft and Chewy Gluten-Free Chocolate Chip Cookies

-- Gluten-Free Molasses Cookies
+- Crinkle-Top Gluten-Free Molasses Cookies

-- Gluten Free Macaroons with Coconut, Brown Butter & Almond
+- Gluten Free Brown Butter Coconut Macaroons

 *Bojon appétit!
 For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
 And if you make this gluten-free chocolate ginger cookie recipe, I’d love to see.
 Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*